RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 ***string* predicted color:** The color that's predicted based off of what the front or back sensor detects.

 #### Example
-In this example, placing the drone on different colored surfaces (red, yellow, or blue) will make the drone play a different note using the "predict_color" block.
+In this example, the "load_color_set" block uses a pre-made color set (visit our <a href="https://learn.robolink.com/lesson/3-8-color-sensor-cde-blockly/" target="_blank">Color Sensors</a> lesson to learn more).
+Then, place the drone on different colored surfaces (red, yellow, or blue) to make the drone play a different note using the "predict_color" block.
 <img src="/img/CDE/blockly_docu/senior/colors_example.png" width="550px"/>

 <hr className="section_hr"/>